marshallm94/Book_Notes/An_Introduction_to_Formal_Logic.md

 n\text{ is F } \\
 \text{Therefore } n \text{ is G } \\
 $$
+	* [From answers online] - Should have paid attention; there is no "All" in the argument.
+"All dogs have four legs.
+Fido is a dog.
+Therefore Fido has four legs." is a valid inference.
+However, some dogs might not have four legs (accident, birth defect, etc.), so there is some possibility that Fido is one of these less fortunate dogs and does not have four legs.

 7. Jekyll isn't the same person as Hyde.
 The reason is that no murderers are sane - but Hyde is a murderer, and Jekyll is certainly sane.